Cornelio Camiña Villano

 Aftertaste:

-Very long-lasting, with a sweet floral finish of coffee blossom, peach and orange.
+Very long-lasting, with a sweet floral finish of coffee blossom, lemongrass and orange.

 Body: